winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/README.md

 The aim of this solution is to utlize technology:
 1. To analyze the status quo of a given household via data analysis
 2. To prevent a high-risk situation by creating opportunities for early intervention as early as possible
-3. To remedy different situations with different level of support based on the severity
+3. To remedy different situations with different level of support based on severity

 ### The idea

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+In view of the growth in the aging population, it is important that we have to create a safer household for everyone so that their needs are met and they are well supported at all times.
+This is especially significant in times of crises such as the current COVID-19 pandemic.
+During our nation's circuit breaker, social interaction is reduced and this poses a huge problem for the aging households without a next-of-kin.
+In such households, when a high-risk event happens it might already be too late.

+Our team proposes S.O.P.H.I.A., a lightweight,